Terraform-Tutorials/learn-terraform-associate-exam/README.md

 - https://kyndryl.udemy.com/course/terraform-associate-practice-exam/learn/quiz/5022888#overview

-#### Note
+## Note
-I am working and studying following the official contents from Hashicorp site, for more details please check the Terraform official site to guide you.
+I am working and studying following the official contents from [Hashicorp Terraform site](https://www.terraform.io/), for more details please check the Terraform official site to guide you.